MeghanaDutta/Virtual-Stratification-Through-Gene-Signature-Scoring/README.md

 The cox_cmdline.R and report.Rmd scripts are designed to perform survival analysis and give visualizations report.
 These scripts can be executed through the terminal.

 ### Input file
-- test_clin_ssgsea.csv - contains ssgsea scores
+- test_clin_ssgsea.csv - contains ssgsea scores, disease type along with some miscellaneous information

 ### Running scripts through nextflow